sbocce/dsmc/README.md

 Ok, for now the advection of particles is implemented in 1D.
-The particles move and periodicity is applied in the Y and Z direction.
-The istantaneous state is plotted on a PNG image.
+The particles move and periodicity is applied in the Y and Z direction. tHE ISTANtaneous state can be plotted on a PNG image (set into input file).

 *TODO 0*: be careful!
 If velocity is so high that a particle spans one cell
           and its neighboring also during only one timestep, then it will be